ZaimAl/QA-Automation/README.md

 If you find any bugs or have feature requests, please submit an issue or pull request.
 Contributions are welcome and appreciated.

 ## Credits
-This project was built using the following resources: Selenium WebDriver, Java, Gradle, and Cucumber.
+This project was built using the following resources: Selenium WebDriver, Java, Gradle, Rest-Assured and Cucumber.
 Thanks also to some of the web UI used: https://www.saucedemo.com/, https://katalon-demo-cura.herokuapp.com/, and https://magento.softwaretestingboard.com/ and API used: "https://pokeapi.co/", "https://reqres.in/", and "https://gorest.co.in/"